ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ![Confirm deleting a database](media/deleting-db@2x.png)

 Finally, [prepare a new database][prepare-service] to replace this one.
+If your FoodTracker already connects to Cloudant, then you have two choices:

+* Either paste your old API key and press the "Grant Rights" button.
-If your FoodTracker already connects to Cloudant, then **remember to update your API key and password** in the source code.
+* Or, generate a new API key, then update your API key and password in the app source code.

+## Push Replication

+### New Feature: Sync to Cloudant

+### Set the User-Agent

+### Sync After Creation

+### Confirm Sync-to-Cloud Using the Dashboard

+### Sync After Updates

+## Pull Replication

+### Add Functionality to Sync

+### Sync on App Start

+### Confirm Pull Sync

+## Next Steps: User Interface

 ## Conclusion